 \subsection{Puchinger, Renner and Wachter--Zeh variant of GPT}

-In \cite{PRW18}, the authors use simultaneously two distinct techniques in order to resist to Overbeck's attack. \begin{enumerate} \item They impose the distortion matrix to have a low rank ({\em e.g.} $s = 1$ or $2$); \item They replace Gabidulin codes by twisted ones (with parameters specified in Assumption~\ref{ass:parameters}). \end{enumerate}
+In \cite{PRW18}, the authors use simultaneously two distinct techniques in order to resist to Overbeck's attack: \begin{enumerate} \item they impose the distortion matrix to have a low rank ({\em e.g.} $s = 1$ or $2$), \item they replace Gabidulin codes by twisted ones (with parameters specified in Assumption~\ref{ass:parameters}). \end{enumerate}

-The rationale behind the use of twisted Gabidulin codes is that, one step of Overbeck attack consists in obtaining $\Lambda_{n-k-1}(\Csec)$ where $\Csec$ is the hidden Gabidulin code.
+The rationale behind the use of twisted Gabidulin codes is that, one step of Overbeck's attack consists in obtaining $\Lambda_{n-k-1}(\Csec)$ where $\Csec$ is the hidden Gabidulin code.
 Then the dual $\Lambda_{n-k-1}(\CC)$ has dimension $1$ and immediately provides the evaluation sequence.
 Based on this observation, the authors select parameters for twisted Gabidulin codes such that none of the $\Lambda_i(\Csec)$'s for $i>0$ may have codimension $1$ (see \cite[Thm.~6]{PRW18}).

-As already mentioned in Remark~\ref{rem:PRW_assumpt}, the choice of computing $\Lambda_{n-k-1}(\Csec)$ is only technical and can be circumvented in many different ways.
-In fact, as soon as the distortion matrix $\bfX$ is discarded, we can access to $\Csec$ and, using the discussion in \S~\ref{sec:decodingTwisted}, the very knowledge of this code is in general sufficient to decode.
-However, their approach represents another difficulty for the attacker if one wants to apply Overbeck's attack.
+As mentioned in Remark~\ref{rem:PRW_assumpt}, the choice of computing $\Lambda_{n-k-1}(\Csec)$ is only technical and can be circumvented in many different ways.
+In fact, once the distortion matrix $\bfX$ is discarded, we can access to $\Csec$ and, using the discussion in \S~\ref{sec:decodingTwisted}, just knowing this code is generally enough to decode.
+However, their approach presents another difficulty for the attacker if one wants to apply Overbeck's attack.
 Indeed, the proposed parameters consider a distortion matrix of low rank, {\em e.g.} $s=1$ or $2$ (see Table~\ref{tab:twistedPar}).
 Then, to get for $\Lambda_i(\Cpub)$ a generator matrix of the form (\ref{eq:LambdaiBlock}) with $\Lambda_{i-1}(\bfX'')$ of full rank, one needs $i$ to be large, while the dimensions of the $\Lambda_i (\Csec)$ increase faster than for a Gabidulin code.
 Thus, for some parameters it is possible that the computation of the successive $\Lambda_i(\Cpub)$ provide successive codes with generator matrices of the form (\ref{eq:LambdaiBlock}), so that $\Lambda_i(\Csec)$ becomes the full code $\Fqm^n$ before $\Lambda_{i-1}(\bfX'')$ reaches the full rank $\lambda$.
-The core of our extension in \S~\ref{sec:extension} is to observe that there is no need that $\bfX''$ has full rank to break the scheme.
+The core of our extension in \S~\ref{sec:extension} is the observation that there is no need for $\bfX''$ to have full rank to break the scheme.